 Emotional wellbeing and diabetes

-It’s hard being diagnosed with diabetes.
+It’s hard when you're diagnosed with diabetes.
 And it’s often hard living with it.
 Be aware of any challenges your colleague is facing and be there for them if they need support.

-Use your intranet and other internal communications channels to raise awareness of the importance of a healthy lifestyle in preventing conditions like Type 2 diabetes.
+Use your intranet and other internal communication channels to raise awareness of the importance of healthy lifestyle in preventing conditions like type 2 diabetes.

 Can organisations refuse to employ someone with diabetes?